 Once a creditor sells your debt to a collector, this will be the best time to consider debt settlement.
 It is much easier to ask for credit card forgiveness from a debt collector because they will have purchased it for a relatively small amount than what you owed.
 The debt collector can make some profit off you even if they accept part payment of what you owed.
-It is much possible to seek debt forgiveness from third parties because the collector can readily agree to a settlement to recoup the amount paid for your debt.
+The possibility to seek debt forgiveness from third parties is much more favorable.
+The collector can readily agree to a settlement to recoup the amount paid for your debt.

 Impact of debt forgiveness on your credit score

-Everyone wants debt freedom and debt forgiveness may seem to be a great path, especially when you have financial hardships, but it does not work for those seeking a quick way out of debt.
+Everyone wants debt freedom.
+Debt forgiveness may seem to be a great path, especially when you have financial hardships, but it does not work for those seeking a quick way out of debt.
 For someone who wants to avoid bankruptcy, it may be a nice alternative because either way, their credit score will be impacted negatively.
 That said, a Chapter 7 bankruptcy can be a very beneficial, legal means to debt relief.

-Debt forgiveness damages your credit score and if you seek credit card debt forgiveness that will impact negatively on your credit for about seven years, and it will drop after your final discharge date.
+Debt forgiveness damages your credit score.
+If you seek credit card debt forgiveness that will negatively impact your credit for about seven years.
+It will drop after your final discharge date.
 Always makes sure that each year you check your credit to ensure old penalties have been dropped or have them scrapped.
-A lower credit score means that your credit or loan applications can get rejected and in circumstances where you get approved then you will fetch hefty interest rates.
+A lower credit score means that your credit or loan applications can get rejected.
+Also, in circumstances where you get approved, then you will fetch hefty interest rates.

-The impact made on credit score will also depend on the size of debt being forgiven and the larger the amount you owe the more significant the impact on your rating.
+The impact made on credit score will also depend on the size of debt being forgiven.
+The larger the amount you owe the more significant the impact on your rating.
 If you settle smaller accounts and are current on large accounts, then the effect on your score will be minimal.
-Equally, if your account is still open debt forgiveness can lead to the closing of your account, but this should not worry you because as stated you will be seeking forgiveness for an account that has already been sold to debt collectors or charged-off.
+Equally, if your account is still open debt forgiveness can lead to the closing of your account.
+The closing of your account should not worry you because as stated you will be seeking forgiveness for an account that has already been sold to debt collectors or charged-off.

 Sometimes it might not take seven years to get back to good ratings because you can always rebuild your credit once you are stable.